James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 Year Range: Researchers wishing to locate all paintings completed during a specific period

-dates under From and To.
-Because of the mechanical requirements of the site, dates that
+under From and To.
+Because of the mechanical requirements of the site, dates that have been

-boxes.
-One searching for all paintings completed during 1910, for example, should enter 1909 in the
+searching for all paintings completed during 1910, for example, should enter 1909 in the first box,

-in the second.
-Although this will bring up superfluous paintings, the search will result in having work
+Although this will bring up superfluous paintings, the search will result in having work with circa

 Height and Width: Here, for example, searchers seeking paintings with dimensions of 26 x 32